valdeortiz/course-git-blog-project/README.md

 # Version Control with Git

-This is the repo for [Udacity's Version Control with Git course]().
 In the course, students will learn version control while learning the basics to intermediate knowledge of Git.

 This repo contains the source code of a blog project that will be used throughout the course.